 Through either anxiously living in an anticipated future or stuck in the habitual past, we cut ourselves off from the inspiration and creativity that exists when we are fully present.

-2. Seek Out Sweat Sessions
+Seek Out Sweat Sessions

 Whether this involves a casual stroll in the park or running up mountains, anything that gets you into a different environment, preferably one with fresh air and nature, often does the trick.

 Change the Channel

 “If you want to solve a problem, stop participating in it.” – Jonathan Mead

 Change the Environment

-Very often, our blocks result from us getting stuck in an unwanted pattern of thought, which becomes a routine, which eventually becomes an unwanted rut.
+Very often, our blocks result from us getting stuck in an unwanted pattern of thought.
+It becomes a routine which eventually becomes an unwanted rut.

 If anyone asks, simply say you’re doing it in the interests of producing better work.

 Still Stuck?
 Ask for Help

 “The definition of Sanity is to continue to do it differently until such time as you actually create the desired results.” – Anonymous

-If you find you’re still stuck, after doing some of the suggestions above, it may be time to ask someone for help.
+If you find you’re still stuck after doing some of the suggestions above, it may be time to ask someone for help.

-|Written on 2/10/2013 by Christopher.
-Christopher’s is a certified coach, NLP teacher and workshop facilitator who enjoys working with people from all walks of life.
+Written by Christopher, a certified coach, NLP teacher and workshop facilitator who enjoys working with people from all walks of life.
 In his former life, he worked for companies like American Express and Volkswagen.
 Preferring to keep things simple, he helps people get clear on who they are, where they want to go and how they are going to get there, ensuring certainty and accountability in the process.
 Anyone interested in improving their quality of life, can check out his new website: www.real-wellness.net.